Can I start piano lessons using a keyboard?

 What curriculum do you use?

-Our brand new beginners typically start in Faber & Faber’s Piano Adventures, along with supplementary pieces tailored to each student’s personality, learning style, and musical goals.
-After the first few years of lessons, most students transition out of method books and in to standard Classical repertoire, lead sheets, popular music, etc. Regardless of the style of music, our students learn proper technique, phrasing, interpretation, and artistry even in “beginner” repertoire.
+Brand new beginners typically start in Faber & Faber’s Piano Adventures, along with supplementary pieces tailored to each student’s personality, learning style, and musical goals.
+After the first few years of lessons, most students transition out of method books and in to standard Classical repertoire, lead sheets, popular music, etc. Regardless of the style of music, I seek to teach proper technique, phrasing, interpretation, and artistry even in “beginner” repertoire.

 Do you teach theory?